denniswhynew/nordichack/README.md

 deactivate
 ```

-Once that is set up, you can run fakecontroller to receive package from web server using
+Once that is set up, you can run
 `fakecontroller` under controller folder
 And then run the web server using the provided
 `run-server.sh` script.